KirstLab/asc_seurat/docs/clustering.rst

    Asc-Seurat makes it easy to select or exclude a cluster (or clusters) of cells.
 In this example, we exclude all cells belonging to cluster 0.

 Asc-Seurat will then execute the steps with the new set of cells up to the PCA.
 Then, users need to evaluate the elbow plot and decide the number of PCs to use to clustering the new set of cells.
-Users can either keep the same value for the resolution parameter or modify it before clicking on :guilabel:`Rn the clustering analysis` to start the clustering once more.
+Users can either keep the same value for the resolution parameter or modify it before clicking on :guilabel:`Run the clustering analysis` to start the clustering once more.

 .. figure:: images/excluding_cells_p2.png
   :alt: Quality control.